lotrekagency/lotrek-UI/README.md

 ### lotrek-ui.css
 The CSS bundle file (lotrek-ui.css) to make the raw HTML blocks work is located at the /styles/build/ path.

-To build this file simply do the following:
+To build this file (for publish purposes) simply do the following:

 `cd styles`